lethal-guitar/RigelLib/README.md

 # RigelLib

-This is a collection of reusable code and utilities for C++ applications based on SDL and OpenGL, packaged as a library.
+This library offers a collection of reusable code and utilities for C++ applications based on SDL and OpenGL.
 Most of this was originally written for [RigelEngine](https://github.com/lethal-guitar/RigelEngine).

 # How to use this